 Figure 2-5.
 Population status of Montana’s 56 counties.Tribal reservation boundaries are shown in red.
 The three statistical areas shown are defined as follows: Rural areas are counties with an urban cluster having less than 10,000 people.
 Micropolitan areas have at least one urban cluster of at least 10,000 but less than 50,000 population, plus adjacent territory that has a high degree of social and economic integration with the core as measured by commuting ties.
 Metropolitan areas have at least one urbanized area of 50,000 or more population, plus adjacent territory that has a high degree of social and economic integration with the core as measured by commuting ties.
 Analysis here created from from OMB (2010) and US Census Bureau (2018) data.

 Montana averages just 6.9 people/mile2, making it the third most sparsely populated state in the country (US Census Bureau 2010).
 The 2018 census—the most recent—of Montana’s population identified that 33.1% of our 1,062,305 residents live in rural areas residents live in rural areas, as defined by Office of Management and Budget’s Core-Based Statistical Areas (OMB 2010; US Census Bureau 2018).
 In comparison, just 5.6% of the total US population resides in a rural area (US Census Bureau 2010; Ingram and Franco 2013).
-The state’s rural population includes many American Indian residents, who make up 6.6% of Montana’s population, one of the highest percentages of any state (US Census Bureau 2018).
+American Indian residents make up 6.6% of Montana’s population, one of the highest percentages of any state (US Census Bureau 2018).